AmmonRoberts/PauseHole/backend/README.md

 # PauseThePi Backend

-This backend is a C# 8 minimal API and very easy to st up.
+This backend is a C# 8 minimal API and very easy to set up.

 To run it, all you need is to add some config.
 Here's an example of how that might look: